MasterERTS/.github/.github/ISSUE_TEMPLATE/documentation_suggestion.md

 ---
-name: ":books: Bug Report"
+name: "\U0001F4DA Bug Report"
-about: "Something is not working!"
+about: "You should read this."
 title: ''
 labels: 'i: documentation'
 assignees: ''